ironbar/arc25/docs/03_State_of_the_art.md

 I'm going to recap all the learnings from the previous [ARC24 challenge](https://www.kaggle.com/competitions/arc-prize-2024).

+## Summary of all the learnings

+- Reasoning models trained with RL like o3 can solve ARC, but they need a lot of compute.
+That is around [x40000 times](https://x.com/guille_bar/status/1870479630383329472) the compute allowed in the competition ($8 vs $320k).
+- Test-time training is crucial to improve the accuracy of transduction models.
+In my case the score improves from 11 to 33.
+- Frontier LLMs can generate code that solves more than half of the semi-private ARC set.
+- Induction and transduction are complementary approaches.
+It would have sense to first try with induction (which has higher guarantees) and use transduction only when induction fails.

 ## [OpenAI solved the ARC challenge with a tuned version of o3](https://arcprize.org/blog/oai-o3-pub-breakthrough)

 ![o3 performance](res/2025-03-18-13-59-03.png)